sixthsenseriot/bites-n-bytes/README.md

 ## BitesNBytes
- This repository contains a multi-restaurant food order web and database application that is a build for COSC 3380 Database Systems with Dr. Carlos Ordonez of Fall 2023.
+ This repository contains a multi-restaurant food order web and database application that is a project build for COSC 3380 Database Systems with Dr. Carlos Ordonez of Fall 2023.

  **Group Members:**